Admissions

 1. Students must have completed their 10th grade high school curriculum.

-2. Students must currently be enrolled in high school, be registered through the school district as a home school student or be a minor officially released from state compulsory school attendance requirements.
+2. Students must currently be enrolled in high school, be registered through the school district as a home school student, or be a minor officially released from state compulsory school attendance requirements.

 3. Students must demonstrate college readiness as defined in the early enrollment guidelines.

 2. An appeal process is outlined in early enrollment guidelines.
-Information regarding current guidelines can be obtained from the office of Admissions.
+Information regarding current guidelines can be obtained from the Office of Admissions.

-6. Concurrent Enrollment Procedure (Special Status Student)
+6. Concurrent Enrollment (Special Status Student)

 2. Students must submit eligible placement test scores or approved equivalency or demonstrate college readiness before registering for concurrent enrollment classes.